fardous80/wp-plugin-boilerplate/Readme.md

 	w::Post('book', 'Book')
 		->register();

 ```

-'book': post_type
-'Book': Label

-*Both required

-You can pass more parameters by simply chaining them
+You add more parameters by chaining them

 ```php